‘It’s been really, really fun to watch’: Mariners’ Kyle Lewis takes his hot start on the road

 His 23 total bases through six games are also a Mariners record, ahead of Jose Cruz Jr. (19 in 1997), Alvin Davis (18 in 1984), Bucky Jacobsen (16 in 2004) and Ichiro Suzuki (15 in 2001).

-Lewis’ one hiccup came Saturday at T-Mobile Park, when we went 0 for 4 with three strikeouts.
+Lewis’ one hiccup came Saturday at T-Mobile Park, when he went 0 for 4 with three strikeouts (and one walk).
 He responded Sunday with a three-hit game — including a three-run home run in the eighth inning to spark the Mariners’ rally from a 10-5 deficit to their second straight walk-off win against the White Sox.

 “There will be some bumps in the road along the way.
 He’ll have his games where he strikes out two, three times.
 It happens to all young players,” Servais said, adding: “He’s going to have those days when you play in this league for a while — and he is going to play in this league for a while.